 Dry Eyes & Your Tear Film

 Dry eyes predominantly affects the stability your tear film.
 Your tear film is responsible for providing your eyes with the hydration and comfort you need to enjoy your vision.
-However, some conditions can affect your tear film’s integrity, causing to dry eye symptoms.
+However, some conditions can affect your tear film’s integrity, causing to dry eye disease.

 The tear film is made of 3 distinct layers: